What is medical repatriation?

 What does it involve?

 In general, medical repatriation involves the reliable presence of a medical professional (a paramedic, or doctor, or both), and organised travel that revolves around your needs.
-Medical repatriation companies, like EMS Ambulance, offer a bed-to-bed service; taking care of every step of the process, from one hospital bed to the other.
+Medical repatriation companies, like EMS Air Ambulance & Medical Repatriation, offer a bed-to-bed service; taking care of every step of the process, from one hospital bed to the other.

 There are a number of different options to choose from: